 2. Multi Product Catalogue, Pricing, Currency, Payment Methods, Language

 The bottleneck of Shopify users is obviously on two things.
 They have a limited product catalog and might have currency fluctuation risk.
 I take Shopify vs Lingble as an example of the multi-product catalog cost a brand might bear.

 On the other hand, Lingble charges a brand serving fee of US$2,500/month, which includes an unlimited local product catalog.
 It’s obvious which one has a better ROI.
 This is regardless of payout currency.

-Again, even if you pay for additional POSs in Shopify, you still bear the risk of loss due to the currency fluctuation.
+Again, even if you pay for additional POSs in Shopify, you still bear the risk of loss due to currency fluctuation.
 One Shopify account can only select one payout currency.
 On the other hand, Global-e or Lingble can offer a multi-currency payout that directly connects with your local product pricing currency.
 Trust me, you don’t want to create hundreds of Shopify accounts.

 3. Shipping and Digital Marketing

 It’s not realistic to set up a warehouse in the longtail markets because your original purpose is to capture longtail demands and observe bigger opportunities.
 It’s too early to rent warehouses and stock inventories upfront there.
 So normally cross-border eCommerce webstore solution providers can provide great shipping services, instead of just integrating with 3PL in Shopify.

 For example, Global-e can provide guaranteed landed cost, which covers the shipping and customs tax cost.
 It’s very competitive and stabilizes your profit margin when doing business in the longtail markets.

 What’s more, digital marketing strategy and conversion rate optimization are the key elements to be successful in the longtail markets.
-After all, your brand might not have great brand awareness at the moment, capturing low funnel demands requires great skills to operate and optimize SEM, social commerce, KOL marketing, etc. Lingble, for example, provide marketing consultancy services.
+After all, your brand might not have great brand awareness at the moment, capturing low funnel demands requires great skills to operate and optimize SEM, social commerce, KOL marketing, etc. Lingble, for example, provides marketing consultancy services.
 They can refer you to the local market agency and help you monitor the agency’s marketing execution.